maciejk77/ui-animation-test/README.md

 #Vanilla Javascript and Sass

-####The purpose of this exercise is to create **Sass** file which will output **CSS** as specfied in attached pdf file.
+The purpose of this exercise is to create **Sass** file which will output **CSS** as specfied in attached pdf file.
 Another exercise is to create a few buttons which will display count, change colour and styling depending on their state (again look at attached pdf for complete instruction)

-#####Switch branches to see the following JS patters:
+#####Exercises

 - Sass to CSS compiling exercise
 - Vanilla JS exercise